ben

 The bridge engine was developed on Linux.
 It will likely work on any other platform which runs Python, but was only tested on Windows 10 and Windows 11 and Mac M1/M2.

-For Mac M1/M2 users: you need to install Homebrew if you don’t have it already.
-Then, you need to brew install boost.
-You might need to open ./bin/darwin/libdds.so in XCode before launching ben for the first time.
+For Mac M1/M2 users: you need to install Homebrew if you don’t have it already, then brew install boost.

 On Amazon, there is an image Public_Ben_Bot_V1.2 for starting an instance of BEN.
 After starting the instance just log in and execute [start_ben_bot_screens.sh].

-For Ubuntu users: You might have to compile libdds.so and might have to install libboost using sudo apt install libboost-thread-dev
+For Ubuntu users: you might have to install libboost using sudo apt install libboost-thread-dev.

 Running the Web App